mlpack/mlboard/examples/scalar.md

 ## Logging Scalar Values

-These examples help you to understand SummaryWriter::scalar API in depth.
+These examples help you to understand `mlboard::SummaryWriter::scalar()` API in depth.

 ### 0. API